Hilton’s Waldorf Astoria to debut in Las Vegas

 Michael declined to say what the investment will be to renovate the hotel.
 Some signage changes will be done immediately, but guests won’t see any significant changes to rooms and suites until next summer.

-The property was purchased by CCLV Luxury Hotel, LLC, whose owners include commercial real estate developer Tiffany Lam and the co-founders of the Panda Express restaurant chain Andrew and Peggy Cherng.
+The property was purchased by CCLV Luxury Hotel, whose owners include commercial real estate developer Tiffany Lam and the co-founders of the Panda Express restaurant chain, Andrew and Peggy Cherng.

 Current employees will remain on staff.
 General Manager Donald Bowman said being a nonsmoking, casino-less luxury property in a destination known for its gambling establishments is not necessarily a reason for travelers to overlook the property.